Register to get access to free programming courses with interactive exercises

 Mixins as functions SASS: Programming

-Perhaps the main feature of mixins is that they can accept arguments that can be used internally.
-In programming, such portions of code are called functions.
-They are designed to make it easier to reuse the code.
+Perhaps the main feature of mixins is that they can accept arguments that we can use internally.
+Programmers call such portions of code functions.
+They make it easier to reuse the code.
 So how do we use this in SASS?
-Let's take a simple class mx-10 that indents left and right by 10 pixels.
+Let's take a simple class mx-10 that indents left and right by 10 pixels:

 .mx-10 {